Soap Saver Crochet Pattern (Free Printable)

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this post, you will see two soap saver bag crochet patterns.
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this post, you’ll find a soap saver crochet pattern with a beautiful texture—a perfect scrap buster project for using up leftover yarn.

-This is part of a bathroom set of crochet patterns that are available for you to make, which includes a crochet shower puff, crochet basket, face scrubbies, and washcloths.
+This soap saver bag is part of a matching crochet bathroom set that also includes a crochet shower puff, basket, face scrubbies, and washcloths.

-The patterns are fairly straightforward forward and even if you are new to crochet, you will be able to make them.
+The patterns below are fairly straightforward, and even if you are new to crochet, you will be able to make them.

 Both patterns use US crochet terms.